The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 The court acknowledged the difficulty Tanner faced while trying to predict when to start his FMLA leave, but it ultimately concluded that he “was not entitled to take FMLA leave prior to the birth.”

-When an employee alleges FMLA retaliation without direct evidence, the court applies the familiar McDonnell Douglas burden-shifting framework.
+When an employee alleges FMLA retaliation without direct evidence, courts apply the familiar McDonnell Douglas burden-shifting framework.

 Here, Tanner had to plausibly allege that he engaged in a protected activity, he suffered an adverse employment action, and the adverse action was “causally related to the protected activity.”